-Fiscal 2022 first-quarter acquisition of property, plant and equipment increased by 21.3% (25.2% in constant currency), mainly due to higher capital expenditures in the American broadband services segment related to the Ohio broadband systems' network infrastructure and, to support footprint expansion and accelerated purchases of customer premise equipment and networking equipment.
+Fiscal 2022 first-quarter acquisition of property, plant and equipment increased by 21.5% (25.3% in constant currency), mainly due to higher capital expenditures in the American broadband services segment related to the Ohio broadband systems' network infrastructure and, to support footprint expansion and accelerated purchases of customer premise equipment and networking equipment.

-Fiscal 2022 first-quarter capital intensity reached 19.6% compared to 18.8% for the same period of the prior year, mainly as a result of higher capital expenditures, particularly in the American broadband services segment, exceeding revenue growth in both the American and Canadian broadband services segments.
+Fiscal 2022 first-quarter capital intensity of Cogeco Communications reached 19.6% compared to 18.8% for the same period of the prior year, mainly as a result of higher capital expenditures, particularly in the American broadband services segment, exceeding revenue growth in both the American and Canadian broadband services segments.